 As a barrister who provides legal services, I am also a data controller.
-I am a registered for these purposes and practice at Crucible Chambers, which is a set of barristers chambers that administers and provides business support to me as a member.
+I am registered for these purposes and practice at Crucible Chambers, which is a set of barristers chambers that administers and provides business support to me as a member.
 I need to collect and hold personal information.
 This may be your personal data or information relating to other parties involved in your case.
 I will take all possible steps to protect personal information.
 I will ensure that I do not do anything in respect of it that may infringe your rights or undermine your trust.
 This privacy policy describes the information I may collect about you, how it is used and shared, and your rights regarding it.

 I am registered with the Information Commissioner's Office (ICO) as a Data Controller for the personal data that I holds and which I process.
-My registered address is the same as Crucible and my ICO registration number is ZA746019 If you need to contact me about your data or this privacy notice, you can reach me at ben.rowe@crucible.law
+My ICO registration number is ZA680574.
+If you need to contact me about your data or this privacy notice, you can reach me at rosalia.myttas-perris@crucible.law.